mpi4jax/mpi4jax/docs/installation.rst

    $ pip install mpi4jax
    $ conda install -c conda-forge mpi4jax

 Installing via ``pip`` requires a working installation of MPI to succeed.
-If you don't already have MPI and want to get started as quickly as possible, try ``conda``, which bundles the MPI library.
+If you don't already have MPI and want to get started as quickly as possible, try ``conda``, which bundles the MPI library (but remember `not to mix pip and conda <https://www.anaconda.com/blog/using-pip-in-a-conda-environment>`_).

 .. warning::